boazsegev/plezi-website/docs/guides/hello_world.html.md

 * Use a layout for all our Html rendered pages (yes, there will be only one).
 * Handle 404 errors gracefully.
 * Add an AJAX JSON rewite-route to set our reponse format.
-* Send the response in JSON format when requested.
+* Send the response in JSON format when requested (using the power of templates and layouts).
 * Install Github's render engine and use that instead of our original render engine (but we will keep the layout).

 Hmmm...
 I'm still thinking about more ideas, but this seems like a fun start.